PackFitter

 Fit at 45L A 45L bag sits at American's carry-on boundary — both packed volume and external geometry determine whether it fits

-A 45L backpack may fit within American Airlines' published carry-on dimensions of 22 × 14 × 9 inches if its external frame compresses within that box when packed.
+A 45L backpack can fit within American Airlines' published carry-on dimensions of 22 × 14 × 9 inches if its external frame compresses within that box when packed.
 On longer heavy trips, packed volume can also exceed usable capacity at 45L — so both bag construction and trip setup determine whether it works.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →